 To avoid problems make sure you have fully uninstalled previous versions of oemof.
+It is highly recommended to use a virtual environment.
+See this virtualenv tutorial for more help.
 Afterwards two steps are necessary to install the developer version:

 Newly added required packages (via PyPi) are installed by performing a manual upgrade of oemof.
 Therefore, run

 pip3 install --upgrade -e /path/to/the/repository

 To collaborate use the pull request functionality of github.

 How to create a pull request¶

 - Fork the oemof repository

 - Create a pull request and describe what you will do and why

 - Read the Style guidelines and follow them

 - Add new tests according to what you have done